 Right on Newfound Lake, considered to be the cleanest in all of New Hampshire, this inn is an under-the-radar leaf-peeping paradise.
 While the front porch and lawn offer sweeping views of the sparkling lake, inside the hotel rooms are cozy and clean with classic New England charm.
 Additionally, the on-site tavern and restaurant serve fabulous desserts and make nights in cozy and inviting, especially after a long day of moose-stalking and long scenic drives.

 Situated over Squam Lake, the filming location of the 1981 film On Golden Pond, this hotel is upscale and even has a spa on-site.
 Rooms are equipped with wood-burning fireplaces and the resort maintains a serene atmosphere by imposing a minimum age limit of 12 on all hotel guests.
 There are many different lodging types available also, such as the annex and manor house, or from May to October, you could also stay in the Carriage House or a cottage.

 This scenic lodge in North Conway, New Hampshire, has the charm of a small inn with all of the amenities of a large hotel, including an outdoor pool that is kept at an inviting 92 degrees Fahrenheit (33 degrees Celsius) year-round.
 In addition to leaf-peeping from a swimming pool, you could also enjoy the foliage at Diana's Baths, a beautiful waterfall just four miles down the road.

-This 1813 landmark of a lodge has been newly renovated and reborn for guests to enjoy.
+This 1813 landmark of a lodge has been renovated and reborn for guests to enjoy.
 On the quiet side of Lake Winnipesaukee, you can spend your autumnal getaway picking apples, hiking Mount Major, and sampling spirits at Tamworth Distilling.
-You'll also be situated nearby the extraordinary Castle in the Clouds, which is a mansion worth taking a tour of.
+You'll also be situated nearby the extraordinary Castle in the Clouds, a mansion worthy of a tour.